 Since I no longer scrunch up my nose at mayonnaise.
 I can eat almost any type of salad that is served at a Southern potluck.
 You know...potato salad, pasta salad, slaw, macaroni salad, broccoli salad, chicken salad, ham salad, tuna salad, and shrimp salad.
 I'm starting to sound like Bubba Gump here, but you get the idea.
-In the South, mayonnaise is base for most salads in church or Southern Junior League cookbook.
+In the South, mayonnaise is the base for most salads in church or Southern Junior League cookbook.

 Easy No-Mayo Pasta Salad